jimburton/scrabble/chapters/Chapter6.md

 ## Wrapping up

-We have seen that writing a client for the Scrabble library meant writing `IO`-bound code that interacts with the user and calling the functions in the library that know how to take a move.
-We could easily extend this approach to clients with different (mor realistic) interfaces written for, say, mobile devices or  the desktop.
+We have seen that writing a client for the Scrabble library meant writing `IO`-bound code that interacts with the user and calls the pure functions in the library that know how to take a move.
+We could easily extend this approach to clients with different (more realistic) interfaces written for, say, mobile devices or the desktop.

-In the next chapter, however, we make a much more general interface for networked clients which is based on a web service, thus decoupling the library from clients altogether.
+In the next chapter however, we make a more general interface for networked clients which is based on a web service, decoupling the library from clients altogether.
 From then on, clients can be written in any language, and we'll write one in Javascript.

 ## Tests

+We write a test that starts an AI game via the CLI interface and takes the first couple of moves.

 [Contents](../README.md) | [Chapter Seven](Chapter7.md)